ryul1206/easy-dynamixel-helper/README.md

 ### Installation

+Simply type `pip` command below to install this helper.

 ```bash
 pip install dynamixel_helper --user
 ```

-## Simple Example
+## 🐣 Simple Example

-The code below turns the motor's torque on.
+The following code is an example of turning on the motor torque.

 ```python
 from dynamixel_helper import DxlHelper